Xarthisius/mediagoblin_docker/README.md

 # Description

-A docker image for mediagoblin.
+A docker image for mediagoblin with the `gmg_localfiles` plugin.

-After the VM is done provisioning, point your web browser at <http://localhost:9000>.

-Look in `/var/log/mediagoblin/mediagoblin-paster.log` for the MediaGoblin log.
-This is necessary to view the account verification link.
+A quick way to serve up HTML5 browsing of media stored on a server.

 # Getting the container

 ## Pull
     This image is not on the docker hub yet.

 ## Clone